mgnlia/mistral-riskpilot-m/SUBMISSION.md

 ## 3) Provenance / Eligibility Statement

-RiskPilot-M repository and submitted deliverables were created specifically for this hackathon cycle.
-Any prior experience informed design decisions at a conceptual level only; submission code and artifacts are maintained in this dedicated repository for this event.
+All submission code and artifacts in this repository were produced during the hackathon window for this event.

-If organizers require stricter interpretation, team should provide commit-window evidence and explicit disclosure for any reused snippet lineage.
+No prior project deliverable was reused.

 ## 4) Deployment Verification